xxks-kkk/linuxjedi.co.uk/content/blog/2017/03/31/binary-heap.md

 This property guarantees that the root node is always the smallest node [^1].

+[^1]: The heap order property is for min heap.
+If you want to have a max heap, then the heap order property should be that every node is greater than or equal to its children.

 Here are some examples:

 <img src="/images/binary-heap.PNG" alt="binary heap examples" style="width: 700px;"/>